 #2: Roof Replacement

-• Using the right sealants is key to a successful roof replacement project.
-Asphalt shingles have a special sealant to help keep them attached to the roof.
-Each shingle must be hand-sealed to your roof to ensure its longevity.
+- Using the right sealants is key to a successful roof replacement project.
+Asphalt shingles contain a special sealant that helps them attach to the roof.
+Contractors must hand-seal each shingle to your roof to ensure its longevity.

-• Asphalt shingles cannot be hammered down in the winter because they become brittle and may crack.
+- You cannot hammer down asphalt shingles in the winter because they become brittle and may crack.
 This is the case for both low and high-quality shingles as well as fiberglass roofing.

-• Another issue with nailing shingles in the winter is that the nail must be hammered flush to the shingle.
+- Another issue with nailing shingles in the winter is that you must hammer the nail flush to the shingle.
 Compressors and nail guns can become obstructed by ice, resulting in the nails not going in as far as necessary.
 The nail may not properly anchor and cause shingles to blow away in the wind.
 This is why using the right sealant in the winter is so important!

 Along with replacement windows and roofing, there is one other exterior project that you can tackle in the winter: entry doors.